flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 1. TAKE OFF - arms the drone and makes it hover at a height.
 2. LAND - commands the drone to land.
-3. DISARM - disarms the drone.
-4. HOVER - makes the drone hover at its current location.
+3. HOVER - makes the drone hover at its current location.